Get that Champion Feeling

 Your entry fee covers the cost of organising the event.
 It's the money you raise that powers our life saving research.
-Previous Heart Trekkers have aimed to raise £300 to take on this event, and many look at joining our 500 Club - becoming a champion fundraiser.
+Previous Champions have aimed to raise £300 to take on this event to help beat heartbreak forever.

 Your Yorkshire Three Peaks entry includes

-- A brand new 2018 route map - we also recommend getting an OS map (OL2 is the correct one)
+- A map of the route - we also recommend getting an OS map (OL2 is the correct one)

 - Fundraising support

 - Marshals along the route and at the top and bottom of each peak